 - Band ligation is the first choice of treatment.

-- Terlipressin is an analogue of vasopressin and studies have shown it to be superior to placebo in variceal haemorrhage.
-Terlipressin is considered the vasoactive agent of choice in acute variceal bleeding.
-It should be given to all patients presenting with suspected variceal bleeding prior to endoscopy and following confirmation.
+- Terlipressin is an analogue of vasopressin and studies have shown it to be superior to placebo in variceal haemorrhage .
+Terlipressin is considered the vasoactive agent of choice in acute variceal bleeding .
+It should be given to all patients presenting with suspected variceal bleeding prior to endoscopy and continued until haemostasis is achieved .

 - Vasopressin and terlipressin should not be used in severe hypovolaemic shock and patients with severe cardiac disease.

 - This involves embolisation of varices with a glue-like substance (N-butyl-2-cyanoacrylate).

 - It is particularly good for gastric or gastro-oesophageal variceal bleeding.